An exact Ramsey number of large bipartite graphs versus odd wheel

 \begin{lemma} $\delta(G)< \sqrt{3}(n+1)$. \end{lemma} \begin{proof} If possible, let $\delta(G)\geq \sqrt{3}(n+1)$.
 We show using the first moment method that there exist $x,y\in V(G)$ such that $|N_{G}(x)\cap N_{G}(y)|\geq n$.
 In contrast to Lemma~\ref{intersection lemma}, the assumptions in the present setting differ, thereby warranting a reformulation of the argument; nonetheless, the underlying principle remains identical.
-We perform the same random experiment of choosing two vertices one by one without replacement.
+We perform the same random experiment of choosing two vertices one-by-one without replacement.
 This yields the sample space

 From the construction, it follows that $|\Omega|=|V(G)|(|V(G)|-1)=(3n+4)(3n+3)$.
 Here we consider the probability space $(\Omega, 2^{\Omega}, \Pr)$, where $\Pr(\{\omega\})=\frac{1}{|\Omega|}$ for each $\omega\in\Omega$.
 We construct a random variable $X: \Omega \rightarrow \mathbb{R}$, where for each $(x,y)\in\Omega$,